kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 -   **State Transitions:**
     -   Test rapid health state changes (e.g., unhealthy to healthy and back) to ensure the final PodStatus reflects the latest state.
 -   **Failure Scenarios:**
-    -   Ensure that if a Pod fails *before* the plugin detects the unhealthy device, the PodStatus is still updated with the health information afterward.
     -   Verify that a Pod in a `CrashLoopBackOff` state due to an unhealthy device correctly shows the device's unhealthy status.
 -   **Feature Gate Behavior (for Alpha):**
     -   When the feature gate is disabled, verify that the `AllocatedResourcesStatus` field is not populated by the DRA manager.